The Incredible Success Story of Viagra: How a Failed Heart Drug Became a Global Phenomenon

 A New Direction for Pfizer

-Recognizing the potential of sildenafil as a treatment for ED, Pfizer shifted its focus.
-After extensive clinical trials, the drug was approved by the U.S. Food and Drug Administration (FDA) in 1998 under the brand name Viagra.
-It became the first oral medication approved to treat erectile dysfunction, marking a turning point in men’s health.
+Realizing that sildenafil could be a miracle for curing ED, Pfizer shifted its strategic direction.
+After going through multiple clinical trials, it finally received the United States Food and Drug Administration (FDA) approval for the drug in 1998 under the Viagra brand name.
+This oral drug was the first medication approved specifically for treating erectile dysfunction and opened a new chapter in men’s health.

 2. The Launch of Viagra: A Cultural and Commercial Phenomenon